MohammedAnwar2/ecommerce-app/README.md

 ### **6. Search & Favorite 🔍❤️**
 <img src="assets/screenshots/Search_and_Favorite.png" alt="Search and Favorite" width="800">
-Find your favorite products in seconds and save them for future reference! 📌💖 With **Electronic Store**, searching and favoriting products has never been easier or more fun!
+Find your favorite products in seconds and save them for future reference! 📌💖 With **Ecommerce App**, searching and favoriting products has never been easier or more fun!

 - **Search:** Quickly locate products by typing in names, categories, or keywords! 🔍👨‍💻
 - **Filters:** Narrow down your search using filters such as price, brand, rating, etc.! 📊